 General manager Les Snead agreed to a deal Thursday with the Denver Broncos to acquire five-time Pro Bowl cornerback Aqib Talib for a fifth-round pick, according to ESPN's Adam Schefter.
 The deal won't be finalized until the start of the new league year on March 14.

-The Rams front office is taking advantage of an inefficient veteran trade market in an attempt to usurp the Philadelphia Eagles' throne as the NFC's best squad and reigning Super Bowl champions.
-The latest move comes less than two weeks after the Rams agreed to another deal with the Kansas City Chiefs to obtain fellow cornerback Marcus Peters.
+The Rams front office is taking advantage of the veteran trade market in an attempt to usurp the Philadelphia Eagles from their throne as the NFC's best squad.
+The latest move comes less than two weeks after the Rams agreed to another deal with the Kansas City Chiefs to obtain fellow cornerback Marcus Peters, per Schefter.

 The 32-year-old Talib is a combustible personality on the downside of his career.
 Even so, he makes the Rams better in the short term, while the Broncos' vaunted secondary took a hit and won't be improved without him in the lineup this fall.

 Winner: Wade Phillips

 Wade Phillips' fingerprints are all over the team's recent moves.